There's something dying inside us, in this modern world saturated with speed and distractions.

 And then the question will no longer be:

-«Why choose Tantra?» but rather:
+«Why choose Tantra?»

 «How could I have lived without him until now?»